auso/auso.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

+- I apply the latest AI trends in the context of AI for video games at [Florida Universitaria](https://www.floridauniversitaria.es/).
+- I organize data mining competitions in the Data Science subject of the Master's in Big Data Analytics [UPV](https://www.upv.es/).

 Internatinalisation and leadership
 ======
 I have enriched my academic journey with impactful research stays at renowned public centres: